 The importance of the EGD in supporting Europe’s competitiveness and sustainability is reinforced by findings in “The Future of European Competitiveness” reports [2] [3], which stress that the green transition is more than an environmental imperative; it is a fundamental component of Europe’s economic strategy.
 Achieving climate neutrality by 2050 and a 55% reduction in greenhouse gas emissions by 2030 are core objectives that require a dual approach: fostering innovation and securing economic autonomy.
 The EU’s ability to maintain its strategic autonomy, especially regarding critical raw materials and technological capabilities, is key to navigating competition from major global economies such as the United States and China, as current global dynamics have intensified competition.
 The United States and China, key global players, have been strategically investing in green and digital technologies that drive economic leadership.
 For instance, the U.S.’s Inflation Reduction Act has directed substantial investments towards renewable energy and sustainable industries, positioning it as a formidable competitor [3] [4] [5].
 Similarly, China’s targeted policies in clean technology and supply chain dominance in critical minerals pose a significant challenge to the EU’s ambitions.
 These developments highlight that while the EGD provided a framework for Europe to lead in sustainable policy, maintaining that leadership demands continuous innovation and strategic investments.

 Investment initiatives under the EU Innovation Fund and research programs within Horizon Europe are instrumental in supporting breakthrough technologies and advancing sustainable solutions that contribute to energy resilience and green infrastructure.
-For instance, funding allocated to renewable energy projects and the modernization of grid systems not only supports decarbonisation but also bolsters energy security—an increasingly critical concern in the current geopolitical The Strategic Agenda 2024-2029 emphasizes resilience and strategic autonomy as foundational elements of Europe’s green transition.
+For instance, funding allocated to renewable energy projects and the modernization of grid systems not only supports decarbonisation but also bolsters energy security—an increasingly critical concern in the current geopolitical climate.

+The Strategic Agenda 2024-2029 emphasizes resilience and strategic autonomy as foundational elements of Europe’s green transition.
 This involves strengthening the EU’s internal capacity to source materials sustainably, enhancing circular economy practices, and fostering industrial growth that aligns with the EGD’s environmental goals.
 The path forward requires not just strategic planning but tangible implementation steps that ensure consistency across the EU.

 .